Sisters of the Holy Cross: American Civil War

 Oliver P. Morton, governor of Indiana, requested the assistance of 12 sisters from the congregation.
 Gillespie along with five other sisters volunteered as nurses.
 The sisters were sent to Cairo, Illinois, where they met General Ulysses S. Grant.
 The sisters were then sent to the regimental headquarters of General Lew Wallace's brigade in Paducah, Kentucky.
 All told, some eighty sisters served as nurses, managing hospitals in Kentucky, Illinois, Tennessee, Missouri, and Washington, D.C.

 Thomas Ewing, father-in-law of General William Tecumseh Sherman, was a kinsman of Gillespie; U.S. Representative James G. Blaine was her cousin.
 When generals failed to secure needed aid for the sick and wounded, she made trips to Washington on their behalf.
 Her influence in Washington was significant both because of her family connections and because of the recognition of her work for the sick and wounded soldiers.
 Eighty sisters nursed the wounded and ill soldiers in Illinois, Missouri, Kentucky and Tennessee.
 Four sisters served on the U.S. Navy's first hospital ship, the "Red Rover".
 They were the first female nurses to serve on board a Navy ship.

 Post Civil War

 Commander Charles Henry Davis of the Western Flotilla presented Gillespie with two civil war cannons, "Lady Polk" and "Lady Davis."
 During WWII, the cannons were melted down for scrap iron.
 There is a monument that stands in memory of the sisters that served in the Civil War, erected on September 20, 1924.
 It is located in Washington D.C., across from St Matthew's Cathedral.

 Angela Gillespie returned to Notre Dame, Indiana, where her brother, Neal Henry Gillespie, was soon appointed editor of Ave Maria Magazine.
 Sorin put Angela Gillespie in charge of editorial management.
 While the Holy Cross Brothers served as typographers and pressmen, the sisters assisted in various editorial and production capacities.

+20th and 21st Century

+The Sisters expanded their ministry globally with the establishment of a permanent mission in Bengal (Bangladesh) in 1927, and helping to establish an indigenous order in 1934: Associates of Mary, Queen of the Apostles.
+Four sisters traveled to São Paulo, Brazil, to staff a health facility and founded Colégio Santa Maria.
+The Sisters established a ministry in Uganda in 1967 and welcomed their first two Ugandan women to the Congregation in 1986.

+Partnering with 9 other congregations of Catholic women religions, in 2023 the Sisters founded the Heritage and Research Center (HARC) at Saint Mary’s College to preserve and provide access to the archival records of their ministries.
+The HARC is in the process of being built and is expected to open in 2026.